DistriLab/msess-visualizer/ecce/patch-notes.md

-# literate-haskell
+# literate-haskell-slides
-This branch is for commenting code from the `deployment` branch with literate haskell.
+This branch is for building beamer slides from literate haskell.